gptscript-ai/gptscript/docs/README-USECASES.md

 ### Tagging

-Here is a GPTScript that performs sentiment analysis on the input text.
-[Link to example here]
+Here is a GPTScript that performs sentiment analysis on the input text: [Social Media Post Sentiment Analyzer](../examples/sentiments)

 ### CSV Files